 Grand Theft Auto V

-Grand Theft Auto V has been out for quite a while now, but because we still don’t have Red Dead Redemption 2 on PC, it remains to be the best open world game on PC from Rockstar.
-It’s a huge pastiche of L.A. through which you can fly, run or drive across.
-It’s an amazing achievement, and the fact that it works in multiplayer is astounding.
+Grand Theft Auto V has been out for quite a while now, but because we’re still waiting for Red Dead Redemption 2 on PC, it remains to be the best open world game on PC from Rockstar.
+It’s a massive pastiche of L.A. through which you can fly, run or drive across.
+It’s an incredible achievement, and the fact that it works in multiplayer is amazing.

-There are also a ton of activities available you can do on the side.
-This means that when you’re not busy causing all sorts of mayhem, you can take up some tennis, do yoga or even kick your feet up and watch some TV.
+There are also a number of activities on hand for you on the side.
+This means that when you’re not busy initiating all sorts of mayhem, you can alternately take up tennis, do yoga or even kick your feet up and watch some TV.
 There’s a reason this game is so beloved.

 Metal Gear Solid V

-The plot may not have made much sense, but Hideo Kojima’s last entry to the Metal Gear series was a masterpiece of layered open world mechanics, which is why we’re so excited about Death Stranding.
+The plot may not have made much sense, but Hideo Kojima’s last addition to the Metal Gear franchise was a legend of layered open world mechanics, which is why we’re so psyched about Death Stranding.

-In the twin deserts of Afghanistan and Angola, Big Boss, or Venom Snake, has a range of objectives to tick off.
-As him, you roam the areas on foot, horseback or in a variety of ground vehicles.
-You can take either lethal or non-lethal weapons, and a variety of AI companions.
+In the twin deserts of Afghanistan and Angola, Big Boss – or Venom Snake – has a range of objectives to tick off.
+As him, you wander the areas on foot, horseback or in an assortment of ground vehicles.
+You can arm yourself with either lethal or non-lethal weapons, as well as take a variety of AI companions.

-The world of Metal Gear Solid V is unbelievably bleak, weather-torn and heavily guarded.
-Uniquely, it learns from your behavior – overuse a particular tactic, and your enemies will adapt.
+The world of Metal Gear Solid V is extremely bleak, weather-torn and heavily guarded.
+Uniquely, it learns from your behavior – abuse of a particular tactic, and your enemies will adapt.
 For instance, rely too much on headshots, and they’ll start wearing metal helmets.

 Away from the frontline, you can develop Mother Base by building new facilities and airlifting enemy soldiers, prisoners, resources, vehicles, animals and anything else you want to from the battlefield to beef up your armory.

-Bethesda has made a name for itself over the last couple of decades by rolling out some of the best open world games, and Fallout 4 is a fantastic example of why.
-You’ll be in post-apocalyptic Boston, where you’ll explore the ruins of the city in all it’s retro-futuristic glory.
+Bethesda has made a name for itself over the last couple of decades by producing some of the best open world games, and Fallout 4 (opens in new tab) is an excellent example of why.
+You’ll be dropped in post-apocalyptic Boston, where you’ll explore the ruins of the city in all its retro-futuristic glory.

-While the plot ultimately revolves around rescuing your kid from their kidnappers, you might temporarily forget all about that with all those side missions and plunder loot from super mutants and bandits.
+While the plot ultimately revolves around saving your kid from their kidnappers, you might momentarily forget all about that with all those side missions, as well as pillage loot from super mutants and bandits.

-Once you get everything done (if you ever get everything done), Bethesda’s games have a tendency to be immensely replayable thanks to the way different character builds can interact with the world around you.
+Once you get everything done (if you ever do), Bethesda’s games have a tendency to be immensely re-playable because of the way different character builds can interact with the world around you.